Parameterized crack modelling based on a localized non-intrusive reduced basis method: Numerical results

-Finally, Fig.~\ref{fig:edge_FOM-ROM} depicts the solutions of the local ROM for three different values of the test sample in comparison with the respective solutions of the FOM.
+Finally, Fig.~\ref{fig:edge_FOM-ROM} depicts the solutions of the local ROM for three different values of the test sample in comparison with the respective solutions of the FOM on the deformed configuration.
+Note that an enlargement factor is applied for visualization.
 It can be observed that despite the strong variation in the solution for different values of the parameters, a good qualitative agreement can be achieved with the localization.
+Fig.~\ref{fig:diff} shows the corresponding point-wise absolute errors between the FOM and ROM, which are in the order of $10^{-5}$.